 If you receive an offer of admission and aid, it will come in March, and you will need to decide by April 15.
 The period after you receive the offer is the time to visit the campus to meet the faculty and current students.
 The Department will notify you of travel funds that may be available to cover at least part of the expense of a visit.

-If you have further questions that are not answered in the graduate brochure, please e-mail email@example.com, or write Ernestine Williams at the above address.
+If you have further questions that are not answered in the graduate brochure, please e-mail firstname.lastname@example.org, or write Kate Stoler at the above address.
 International students should consult the Office of International Programs (OIP)